ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Ethics statement

 \paragraph{Human study.} The human evaluation was conducted as an exploratory study with informed consent, without collecting any personal data, and all responses were anonymous.
 No harm to individuals or organizations occurred during the study.
 We encourage future work to build on these findings to develop detection methods, robustness-aware training, and safeguards that promote trustworthy data communication in real-world visualization tools.

 \paragraph{Dataset access.} Our code is released under the Apache 2.0 license.
-Our dataset combines annotations from PlotQA \citep{methani2020plotqa} (CC BY 4.0) and ChartQA \citep{masry2022chartqa} (GPLv3).
+Our dataset combines annotations from PlotQA \citep{methani2020plotqa} (CC BY 4.0), ChartQA \citep{masry2022chartqa} (GPLv3) and ChartX \citep{xia2025chartx}.
 Because ChartQA is GPLv3, the combined dataset is released under GPLv3.

 \paragraph{AI assistants use.} We use AI assistants in this work to help with writing by correcting grammar mistakes and typos.